 54.0 Further disregard of student's income

 55.0 Income treated as capital

 56.0 Disregard of changes occurring during summer vacation

-57.0 Maximum council tax support
+57.0 58.0 Maximum council tax support

-58.0 59.0 Council tax support taper (applies to persons defined within Class E)
+59.0 Council tax support taper (applies to persons defined within Class E)

 Reduction of entitlement (Classes A & B)

 60.0 Extended reductions

 Duration of extended reduction period

 Amount of extended reduction

-60C Extended reductions - movers .
+60C Extended reductions - movers

+60D.0 Relationship between extended reduction and entitlement to council tax support under the

+general conditions of entitlement .
 74

-60D.0 Relationship between extended reduction and entitlement to council tax support under the

-general conditions of entitlement

 61.0 Extended reductions (qualifying contributory benefits)

 Duration of extended reduction period (qualifying contributory benefits)

 Amount of extended reduction (qualifying contributory benefits)

 Extended reductions (qualifying contributory benefits) - movers

+61D.0 Relationship between extended reduction (qualifying contributory benefits) and entitlemen

-910.0 council tax support under the general conditions of entitlement
+645.0 council tax support under the general conditions of entitlement

-61 F O Extended reductions: - Movers Generally
+Extended reductions: - Movers Generally

-64.0 Date on which entitlement is to begin

-- 66.0 Not Used
+64.0 Date on which entitlement is to begin - 66.0 Not Used

 67.0 Date on which change of circumstances is to take effect

 68.0 Who may claim

 69.0 Procedure by which a person may apply for a reduction under an authority's scheme

-69A.0 Date on which a claim made .
-82
+69A.0

-70.0 Submission of evidence electronically .
-84
+70.0 Submission of evidence electronically

 71. 0 Use of telephone provided evidence

 72.0 Evidence and information

-73.0 Amendment and withdrawal of claim
+73.0 Amendment and withdrawal of claim .
+85

-74.0 Duty to notify changes of circumstances
+74.0 Duty to notify changes of circumstances .
+85

-ns 75- 90
+Sectio ns 75- 90 .
+87

-75.0 ons, decision notices and awards of Council Tax Support
+ons, decision notices and awards of Council Tax Support

+75.0 Decisions by the authority

-75.0 76.0 Notification of decision
+76.0 Notification of decision

 77.0 Time and manner of granting council tax support

 78.0 Persons to whom support is to be paid

 79.0 Shortfall in support / reduction

-80.0 Payment on the death of the person entitled
+80.0 81.0 Payment on the death of the person entitled

-81.0 Offsetting

-82 - 9 0.0 Not used .
-90
+Offsetting 0.0 Not used

 91.0 Use of information from and to the Department of Work and Pensions (DWP) and His Majes

-Revenues and Customs (HMRC)
+31.0 Revenues and Customs (HMRC)

 92.0 Collection of information

 93.0 Recording and holding information

-94.0 Forwarding and Checking of information
+94.0 Forwarding and Checking of information .
+92

-95.0 96.0 Persons affected by Decisions
+95.0 Persons affected by Decisions .
+94

+96.0 Revisions of Decisions .
+94

 97.0 Written Statements

 98.0 Terminations

 99.0 Procedure by which a person may make an appeal against certain decisions of the authority

-Procedure for an application to the authority for a reduction under section 13A (1) (a) sec
+100.0 Procedure for an application to the authority for a reduction under section 13A (1) (a) sec

+. .
 13A(1)(c) of the 1992 Act

-Electro onic Communication
+onic Communication

 Interpretation

 Conditions for the use of electronic communication

-Use of intermediaries

-104.0 Effect of delivering information by means of electronic communication 100
+Effect of delivering information by means of electronic communication

+10-7.0

+Ì

 105.0 Proof of identity of sender or recipient of information 101

 106.0 Proof of delivery of information 101

 106A.0Proof of content of information 101

 Section 107

 Counter Fraud and Compliance 102

 107.0 Counter Fraud and compliance 103

 Schedule 1 104

 Applicable Amounts 104

 Personal Allowance 105

 Family Premiums 105

 Premiums 106

-Disability Premium 106
+Disability Premium

 Additional Condition for the Disability Premiums 106

 Severe Disability Premiums 107

 Enhanced Disability Premium 107

 Disabled Child Premium 107

 Carer Premium 107

 Persons in receipt of concessionary payments 107

 Persons in receipt of benefit for another 107

 Amounts of Premium 107

 The components 108

 Transitional Addition 108

 Amount of transitional addition 108

 Schedule 2 109

 Not Used 109

 Schedule 3 110

 Sums to be disregarded in the calculation of earnings 110

-Schedule 4
+Schedule 4 116

 Sums to be disregarded in the calculation of income other than earnings 116

 Schedule 5 127

 Capital to be disregarded 127

 Schedule 6 138

 Council Tax Reduction Scheme 138